 Before my internship I was volunteering at the Remode Collective, a social enterprise which upcycles unwanted and unused textiles into new products.
 I also helped in Remode Collective’s studio sessions to design and make new clothes.

-I found out about the Social Security Experience Panels internship within the Scottish Government through my Employment Advisor.
+I found out about the Social Security Experience Panels internship within the Social Security Directorate of the Scottish Government through my Employment Advisor.
 The role interested me for two reasons.
 Firstly, the role interested me because it offered the opportunity to work with and support a wide range of people (including disabled people) to be able to have a positive influence in creating the Scottish benefits system.
 I also thought that role would give me skills and experience that would help me get a job at the Scottish Government in the long term.

 The Experience Panels project is really interesting.
 The Scottish Government conducts research with people who have experience of receiving benefits across Scotland, and uses their views and opinions to influence the creation of Social Security Scotland.